amirfarnoosh/CSforPlantarPressure/README.md

 # Plantar Pressure Reconstruction Using Compressive Sensing

-This is the MATLAB code for the paper: [Spatially-Continuous Plantar Pressure Reconstruction Using Compressive Sensing](http://proceedings.mlr.press/v68/farnoosh17a.html) (MLHC 2017)
+This is the MATLAB code for the paper [Spatially-Continuous Plantar Pressure Reconstruction Using Compressive Sensing](http://proceedings.mlr.press/v68/farnoosh17a.html)

 ![Algorithm framewrk](Images/Framewrk.png)

 * The m-files `KSVD.m`, `KSVD_NN.m`, `OMP.m`, `OMPerr.m`, `NN_BP.m`, and `my_im2col.m` are taken from [here](https://github.com/hbtsai/dip_sr/tree/master/matlab_ref/Lib/KSVD) with slight modifications.
-These m-files implement K-SVD algorithm proposed in: [The K-SVD: An Algorithm for Designing of Overcomplete Dictionaries for Sparse Representation](https://sites.fas.harvard.edu/~cs278/papers/ksvd.pdf), written by M. Aharon, M. Elad, and A.M.
-Bruckstein.
+These m-files implement K-SVD algorithm proposed in: [The K-SVD: An Algorithm for Designing of Overcomplete Dictionaries for Sparse Representation](https://sites.fas.harvard.edu/~cs278/papers/ksvd.pdf).

 ## Dataset

 The dataset comes from the original work of [A knowledge-based modeling for plantar pressure image reconstruction](https://ieeexplore.ieee.org/abstract/document/6813648/) and is placed in `./Dataset/` directory.
 It includes plantar pressure readings from 5 healthy subjects (right/left foot), and is augmented with the corresponding GMM centroids and variances from their method, as well as other information/preprocessing needed for our method.

-## 3. Training and Evaluation
+## Training and Evaluation

 * Run `learningtest.m` and set `dict.learn` flag to learn dictionary, and get evaluation plots for each specified subject and foot.
 You may set `dict.learn = 0` if you wish to use pretrained dictionaries in `./Dictionaries/` directory to get evaluation plots.